 - It may come with the wrong color strings due to a mistake or stock issues.

-- Head size – here lies one of the main differences in the rackets for different players.
+Here lies one of the main differences in the rackets for different players.
 It is recommended for advanced players to use rackets with smaller sized heads.
 A small size head suitable for professional players is considered to be 95sq. inches or below that size.
 A smaller size head gives more control, and as an advanced player, you should have a good aim at hitting the ball.

-- Strings type and tension – there are strings from different materials.
+There are strings from different materials.
 The most commonly used are nylon, hybrid, polyester, and natural gut.
 With the latter being the most expensive and more durable strings.
 The tension and the pattern are also essential because they reflect your ability to play.
 It is up to your personal preference and which type you think makes your game better.